 The consolidated financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP") and on the assumption that the Group is a going concern.
-They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate for profit oriented entities.
-The financial statements also comply with International Financial Reporting Standards ("IFRS").
+They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate for profit oriented entities that have been issued by the New Zealand Accounting Standards Board.
+The consolidated financial statements also comply with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board.

-The financial statements were authorised for issue by the Board of Directors on 15 October 2018.
+The financial statements were authorised for issue by the Board of Directors on 17 October 2018.